-SARAH KHAN is a College sophomore from Lynn Haven, Fla.
+SARAH KHAN is a College junior from Lynn Haven, Fla.

 It is crucial for us as students to draw a line in politics and separate political judgments from our daily interactions.

 I’m with Kenny Chesney when I ask myself the question: “Can’t we all get along?”

 To prevent self-deprecation from becoming even more problematic, Penn students need to be more conscious of the language they engage in, as well as the language that their peers use.